TheBi11iona1re/Box-and-Dots-/README.md

-# Template Repository : SvelteKit + TailwindCSS (3.0.0-alpha) + Tauri Studio
+# Box and Dots : SvelteKit + TailwindCSS (3.0.0-alpha) + Tauri Studio

-- Very Opinionated (I enjoy working with TailwindCSS and I like the Nord Pallette.)
+- Box and Dots game in sveltekit tauri and tailwind including an AI

 Run 'yarn install` to install all dependencies.
 Then run `yarn tauri dev` to get started.